dotlang/language/README.md

 ###match
 ```
-MatchExp = 'match' '(' data ')' '{' (CaseStmt)+ '}'
+MatchExp = 'match' '(' tuple ')' '{' (CaseStmt)+ '}'
 ```
 - `match` is an expression.
 - First case which is matching will be executed and others will be skipped.
 - Case match can be based on value or type (used for sum types).
-- Each match case is a similar to a lambda.
+- Each match case is a lambda without parentheses for input.
 The first case that can accept the value inside match will be executed.
-- A `return` inside body of a case, will return from parent function.
+- A case which has `->>` will re-trigger match execution after it is finished.
+In this case, result of match will be the output of last execution.
 - Mechanism of match is the same as a function call is dispatched to an implementation.
 Each candidate will be examind against match input for type and values.
 The first one that can be matched will be invoked.
+- Result of a match expression is the data in the last return executed (or `none` if none).
 ```
   result = match ( my_tree )
   {